HousometerProperty report · 2 Jul 2026

 DfT STATS19Road collisions, severity and casualties

-Ofsted / DfESchool ratings, performance, admissions, pupil data
+Ofsted / DfESchool ratings, performance, admissions and pupil data

 DEFRABackground air quality and strategic noise mapping